DevOpsHiveHQ/dynamic-devops-roadmap/docs/projects/hivebox/README.md

 **Requirements:**

 **General:**
-- Add a caching layer using Redis based project [Valkey](https://github.com/valkey-io/valkey).
+- Add a caching layer using a Redis-Compatible project [Valkey](https://github.com/valkey-io/valkey).
 - Add a storage layer using S3-Compatible project [MinIO](https://min.io/) and store the data periodically every 5 minutes.

 **Store:**
 - Endpoint: `/store`
 - Parameters: No parameters.
 - Requirements:
-  - By default, the application will store the data every 5 minutes, but by calling this endpoint, it should store the data directly on MinIO.
+  - By default, the application will store the data every 5 minutes, but by calling this endpoint, it should store it directly on MinIO.

 **Metrics:**
 - Endpoint: `/metrics`